 Interviews with market actors, including building code officials, constructions firms (representing a mix of commercial, multifamily and residential new construction), and municipalities.

-A Delphi panel of up to 15 subject matter experts which will include building designers and engineers, building code officials, and subcontractors to help determine the NOMAD.
+A Delphi panel of up to 15 subject matter experts which will include building designers and engineers, building code officials, and subcontractors to help determine the BCB.

 The Delphi panel will meet over several days to review the aforementioned data gathered and determine the market trajectory for the new construction building industry in Illinois over time absent utility intervention.
 For this evaluation, we recommend the evaluator as a Delphi facilitator who is impartial and familiar with the research and data collection.
-As typical of Delphi panel processes, there would be multiple rounds of questions relating to the NOMAD, with questions progressing from general to specific questions and decision making.
-The panel would use a market adoption estimation approach such as fitting a Bass curve for the diffusion of innovation over time to historical market adoption data from subsequent baseline studies.
-The panel would consider other market mechanisms and how their influence would drive NOMAD.
+As typical of Delphi panel processes, there would be multiple rounds of questions relating to the BCB, with questions progressing from general to specific questions and decision making.
+The panel could use a market adoption estimation approach such as fitting a Bass curve for the diffusion of innovation over time to historical market adoption data from subsequent baseline studies.
+The panel would consider other market mechanisms and how their influence would drive BCB.
 Other market mechanisms may include:

 Non-Utility EE Advocacy: Usually run in parallel to utility activities, such as MEEA.

-Statewide Base Code: Advances in the statewide code may affect NOMAD.
+Statewide Base Code: Advances in the statewide code may affect BCB.

 Compliance Intervention: If non-utility stakeholders are actively engaging in code compliance support.

-While an evaluation effort and estimation of NOMAD may take place every 3 years, for those municipalities that adopt policies in the non-NOMAD years, evaluators may consider a smaller effort that estimates potential impact based on limited or secondary data provided to the evaluators without the use of a Delphi panel.
-Attributed Savings Estimation
+While a comprehensive evaluation effort and estimation of BCB may take place every 3 years, for those municipalities that adopt policies in the non-BCB years, evaluators may consider a streamlined effort that estimates potential impact based on limited or secondary data provided to the evaluators without the use of a Delphi panel.

+MTI Savings persist beyond a three-year code update cycle; however it needs to be reevaluated as compliance rates are updated and BCB is updated.
+MTI Savings would go to zero when AMS equals BCB.
+Lifetime and peak savings should follow Illinois new construction TRM and evaluation conventions.

+policy advancedment MTI Savings Attibuted to Utility Estimation

-The next analytic step takes the net savings value predicted above and estimates an attribution factor, also known as an attribution score, for utility involvement.
-An attribution score is determined based on the three categories of utility involvement described above: utility-initiated research, advocacy for advancing policy, and the development of utility programs to support implementation.
+The next analytic step takes the MTI Savings value predicted above and estimates an attribution factor, also known as an attribution score, for utility involvement.
+An attribution score is determined based on the three categories of utility involvement previously described: utility-initiated research, advocacy for advancing policy, and the development of utility programs to support implementation.
 Credit will also be given for utility activities that may not be defined prior to this process.

 After the program has been in place and municipalities have adopted a stretch code, attribution values are reviewed and scored by a Delphi panel.
 The panel is presented with the relevant evidence, including utility-supported research, rulemaking dockets, activity and role reports from utilities, and stakeholder interviews.
 The Delphi panel may consider items such as amount of time spent, fiscal involvement (e.g., funding a study), and achievable level of influence from action.
 At the panel’s discretion, each of the three attribution areas may be further divided for weighting and scoring.
 For example, utility-initiated research may be divided into development of technical information and feasibility research on meeting the standard.
 The attribution factor is derived from the weighted scores.